2014–15 NCAA Division I men's ice hockey season

 The 2014–15 NCAA Division I men's ice hockey season began in October 2014 and ended with the 2015 NCAA Division I Men's Ice Hockey Tournament's championship game in April 2015.
 This was the 68th season in which an NCAA ice hockey championship was held, and the 121st year overall in which an NCAA school fielded a team.

 Conference realignment

 The only conference membership change in the 2014 offseason was the move of the Connecticut Huskies from Atlantic Hockey to Hockey East, which was already home to the UConn women's team.

-Polls
+Season Outlook

-Pre-season
+Pre-season polls

-The top 20 from USCHO.com, September 29, 2014, and the top 15 from USA Today/USA Hockey Magazine, September 29, 2014.
-First place votes are in parentheses.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online poll was voted on by coaches, media, and NHL scouts.
+The USA Today/USA Hockey Magazine poll was voted on by coaches and media.